 Pagan ancient Greece finally gets a movie epic to stand alongside the Judeo-Christian epics of yore in the director’s cut of “Alexander.”
 Nine minutes shorter than the 175-minute theatrical version, this Alex Redux may not convert many who sneered at the pic on first release.
-But those who admired it then will find this a now almost perfect realization of Oliver Stone’s ambitious vision.
+But those who admired it then — and there were plenty, worldwide, contrary to myth — will find this a now almost perfect realization of Oliver Stone’s ambitious vision.

 From script to evocative visual design and score — both of the latter sumptuous in the widescreen DVD transfer — Stone’s pic trades on the legacy of classic ’50s and ’60s historical epics while injecting a modern, realist sensibility.
 As once did Hollywood and the ancient bards, he expects his audience to climb on board for a great, elevating journey, making the pic, by contempo standards, a connoisseur’s epic.

 So seamless is this reworked version (the fruit of 10 weeks in the editing room), it’s almost impossible to spot Stone’s excisions.
 (Eighteen minutes were cut and nine added.)
 Where the original did have some bumpy moments, the great dramatic arc of Alexander’s journey from ambition through obsession to near-madness now runs in one smooth span, supported by the two great battles (Gaugamela, India) near the beginning and the end.